MicrosoftDocs/appcenter-docs/docs/transition/faq.md

 Not until you moved all of them to App Center and the HockeyApp icon disappeared from the app.
 Complete the migration and [move your apps](https://appcenter.ms/hockeyapp-transition-center) to App Center.

 ### Do I need to change my SDK?
-AYes, but not before you [moved](~/transition/moving/index.md) your apps to App Center.
+Yes, but not before you [moved](~/transition/moving/index.md) your apps to App Center.

 ### What happens to data sent by the HockeySDK?
-AApp Center currently receives data from the HockeySDK and continuous to do so after you have moved an app and the shutdown.
+App Center currently receives data from the HockeySDK and continuous to do so after you have moved an app and the shutdown.

 ### Does App Center have feature-parity with HockeyApp?
 App Center does not yet have all of HockeyApp's features, but we are getting close.
 [View our roadmap](https://github.com/Microsoft/appcenter/wiki/Roadmap) to keep track of this progress.